 The FR provides a comprehensive assessment of risks and performance through a dynamic qualitative and quantitative analysis of the following areas:

-Social Rating integrates the Universal Standards of Social Performance Management (USSPM) and provides an external validation of the MFI implementation of the USSPM.
+Social Rating integrates the Universal Standards of Social Performance Management (USSPM) and provides an external validation of the FSP implementation of the USSPM.

 Social Rating reviews Client Protection and gives an indicator of the efforts required to achieve Client Protection Certification, helping to get ready for it.

-The Social Rating provides an opinion on the capacity of an MFI to put its mission into practice and achieve social goals.
-Beneficiaries may choose between a Comprehensive (with focus group and client survey) or Standard Rating (MFI-level information).
+The Social Rating provides an opinion on the capacity of an FSP to put its mission into practice and achieve social goals.
+Beneficiaries may choose between a Comprehensive (with focus group and client survey) or Standard Rating (FSP-level information).

 Our social rating methodology includes the following areas of analysis: